danielgoncalvesti/phonebook-play-java-nodatabase/README.md

-# Phonebook - Play Framework 2.5
+# Phonebook - Play Framework 2.5 - Simple CRUD
 Details: developed Phonebook Play Framework 2.5 - Used the ConcurrentHashMap java class to register the phone numbers.

 Level: for beginners Play Framework.